Dota 2 Player – N0tail – Johan Sundstein

 Dota 2

-Dota 2 is – unlike other big MOBA titles like League of Legends – free to play with all heroes.
+Dota 2 is – unlike other big MOBA titles like – free to play with all heroes.
 However, game items can be purchased in the Dota 2 store, but all of them have no effect on the gameplay.
 Only cosmetic items like different skins for the heroes can be purchased.
 Just like in Team Fortress 2, Counter-Strike: Global Offensive and Portal 2, it is possible to create your own content via the Steam Workshop.

 Dota 2 is a multiplayer online battle arena title from Valve.
-The successor to the extremely popular Warcraft 3 modification DotA (Defense of the Ancients), Dota 2 was the company’s first game and was released on the download platform Steam on July 9, 2013.
+The successor to the extremely popular Warcraft 3 modification DotA (Defense of the Ancients), Dota 2 was the company’s first strategy game and was released on the download platform Steam on July 9, 2013.
 The game is a free-to-play title that can be played completely free of charge and is financed through in-game micro-transactions, similar to Team Fortress 2.